10 Bills You Probably Don't Know Are Negotiable

 rh2010/Adobe man putting parking ticket on car

-We’ve all had the experience: You head downtown to run some errands, and you forget to extend the parking time in your mobile app or you forget to add more coins.
-You come back to your car, and there’s a parking ticket on your windshield that will soon eat a hole in your checking account.
+We’ve all had the experience: You head downtown to run some errands and forget to extend the parking time when things inevitably run long.
+You return to your car, and there’s a parking ticket on your windshield.

 Cable/internet bills